Location : Since

 Walcheren Causeway, one of many hard earned Battle Honours awarded to the

-Regiment during the Second World War.
+Regiment for its service during the Second World War.
 The commemoration of this battle, on the

-weekend closest to 31 October, includes a Drumhead Ceremony jointly held with the Dutch
+weekend closest to 31 October, has traditionally included the participation

 community of Calgary.